nRF24/RF24/docs/using_cmake.md

 ```
 The _librf24-bcm.so_ file may not exist if you used CMake to install the library.

-You can install the library in a few different ways.

-- Building and installing the library from source code is preferable since it will include all the latest changes.
-- Installing the library (via a package manager) from a pre-built package is mostly for cross-compiling purposes, but it can be useful for environments that don't have all the build-time dependencies (namely CMake).

 ### Building from source code

-1. Install prerequisites if there are any (wiringPi, MRAA, LittleWire libraries, setup SPI device etc)
+1. Install prerequisites if there are any (pigpio, wiringPi, MRAA, LittleWire libraries, setup SPI device etc)

    CMake may need to be installed
    ```shell